tusharmath/Multi-threaded-downloader/README.md

    ```bash
    $ mtd --config /Users/james/Desktop/
    ```
-   This will create a config file _mt-downloader.config.json_ which will give you all the configuration operations.
+   This will create a config file _mt-downloader.config.json_ which will give you all the configurable options.

 4. Start using like this -